-While the Southeast Asia team clearly has the direct involvement with the Myanmar issue, people on the other six teams also take an active interest in Audley’s approach to issues like Burma and other RT considerations.
+While the Southeast Asia team clearly has the direct involvement with the Burma issue, people on the other six teams also take an active interest in Audley’s approach to issues like Burma and other RT considerations.

 For more information see our Responsible Travel section.